KENNETH & GABRIEL

 Can I drink the tap water?

 It’s best not to drink tap water in Mexico, including in Mérida.
+However, this is easy to manage:

 - Bottled water is widely available and inexpensive